-Between November 6th and 18th, 2022, the UN climate conference COP 27 will take place on the Sinai Peninsula, in Sharm El Sheikh, Egypt.
+Between November 6th and 18th, 2022, the UN climate conference COP 27 took place on the Sinai Peninsula, in Sharm El Sheikh, Egypt.
 Religious communities and religious leaders have a key role to play in addressing climate change and climate justice, which requires deep transformation within society.
 The knowledge of what changes are critically needed to diminish long-term harm to the planet is readily available.
 However, bringing about change in action demands deeper changes in attitude, a change of heart.
 This has been the domain of religions for millennia.
 Religions are sources of inspiration for the transformation of heart and the ensuing changes of attitude.

 To support, challenge and inspire discussions during COP 27 at Sharm El Sheikh, Elijah, in collaboration with the Peace Department and Interfaith Center for Sustainable Development, will be holding a meeting of the Elijah Board of World Religious Leaders (the 10th in number) and releasing messaging, resources and content that seek to complement practical conversations a the COP with a spiritual, interreligious vision.
 Drawing our inspiration from Mount Sinai and using Mount Sinai as anchor for the present initiative, Elijah leaders will release the fruit of the consultation of Elijah leaders.